cdhsyaml/adventure-ogre/README.md

   * _input: Left, output: go Left_
 * _Based on your option, you see a result_
   * _input: Right, output: do you want to go right or left!_
-* _Based on your option, you see two new options _
+* _Based on your option, you also see two other options._
-  * _input: Right, output: you see an treasure chest!_
+  * _input: Left, output: "You see some berries!
+Do you want to eat them??"_

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_